Riwajchalise/phpblog/pages/mydoc/mydoc_about.md

 I use this documentation as a teaching material for basic php class.
 You can feel free to use this material as your learning guide.

-If you have any queries, criticsm or feedbacks I would love to know them, you can find my email address on the top navigation bar of this website.
+If you have any queries, constructive criticsms or feedbacks I would love to know them, you can find my email address on the top navigation bar of this website.

 Thanks,